North Elmham Castle: Debate

 There is debate over some of the ruins at the site.
-Though it is known for certain that part of the ruins are from the castle and 11th-century church, the building which stood there prior is in doubt.
+Though it is known for certain that part of the ruins are from the castle and 11th-century church, the building which stood there prior to it is in doubt.
 It was thought to have been the site of a Saxon cathedral built of stone and flint, and used as the seat of the bishops of East Anglia during the late Anglo-Saxon period until 1075.
 Architectural historians now believe that though an Anglo-Saxon church made of timber did exist on the site, the stone remains are actually of a Norman chapel built after the Norman invasion.